YahyaBeguare/DEFI-Smart-Contracts/README.md

 The MyTokenFac.sol is an ERC20-like factory contract that allows the creation of tokens with customizable properties (name, symbol, decimals, and total supply).
 The constructor assigns the initial supply to the deployer's balance.
 It includes essential ERC20 functionalities like token transfers, approval for spending, and transferring tokens on behalf of others.

 You could customise the token properties in the tokenInfo.json file located in scripts\deployement\ERC20\basicToken\tokenInfo.json .

+**TokensFactory**

+The TokensFactory contract is a smart contract that allows users to deploy multiple instances of customizable ERC-20 tokens through the MyTokenFac contract.
+It stores key details about each deployed token, such as its name, symbol, decimals, initial supply, and contract address.
+The contract emits an event when a new token is created and provides functions to retrieve token details by index or name.

+#### + Advanced Tokens

 **ZeroToken**